PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 ## Orientation & Stewardship

 The Office of Head Start is part of the HHS Administration for Children and Families.
 Funding is provided to local agencies -- often non-profits, local governments, schools, religious institutions, or for-profit groups -- to operate early childhood education programs.
 Head Start programs officially serve children ages 3-5.
-"Early" Head Start programs serve children younger than three as well as pregnant women.
+"Early" Head Start programs serve children under three and people who are pregnant.
 Other special Head Start designations may be applied for migrant or Native American service areas.

 Head Start PIR reports are available for download for free from the Head Start website.
 Researchers must first request a username and login to the database enterprise system by [emailing Head Start directly](https://eclkc.ohs.acf.hhs.gov/data-ongoing-monitoring/article/program-information-report-pir).
 Approval usually comes within a few hours.
 Once a username and password is set, users can [log-in](https://hses.ohs.acf.hhs.gov/pir/).
 Users are then able to query for particular records by region, state, grantee, or program.
 Full annual downloads are also available for all years 2008-2019.

-#### Data USe
+#### Data Use

 Positive Sum did not come across an explicit user agreement in obtaining Head Start PIR files, nor are there instructions in the [user guide](https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/no-search/pir-reports-user-guide.pdf).
 There is cautionary language at the log-in screen making users aware they are entering a government system and may be monitored.